Two dead after crash in Norton County

 NORTON COUNTY, Kan.
-(KSNW) — Two men are dead following a crash in Norton County, Kansas.
+(KSNW) — Two men are dead following a crash in Norton County early Sunday morning.

 Michael Dela Vega, 37, of Norton, was driving a 2006 Ford Mustang with Andrew Campbell, 44, of Colby, in the front passenger seat.

-The men were traveling at a high rate of speed westbound on K-383.
+The men were traveling at a high rate of speed westbound on Kansas Highway 383.
 Dela Vega lost control of the car and struck a guard rail on the north side of the highway.
 They continued into the ditch north of K-383 and then into a field, rolling multiple times.
 The car came to a rest upside down facing northwest in the field.

 The men were not wearing seatbelts.